tgalopin/html-sanitizer/README.md

 (who you cannot trust), allowing you to store it and display it safely.
 It has sensible defaults to provide a great developer experience while still being entirely configurable.

-Internally, the sanitizer has a deep understanding of HTML: it parses the input and create a tree of DOMNode objects, which it uses to keep only the safe elements from the content.
+Internally, the sanitizer has a deep understanding of the HTML: it parses the input and create a tree of DOMNode objects, which it uses to keep only the safe elements from the content.
 By using this technique, it is safe (it works with a strict whitelist), fast and easily extensible.

-It also provides useful features such as the possibility to transform images or iframes URLs to HTTPS.
+It also provides useful features such as the possibility to transform the images or iframes URLs to HTTPS.

 ## Symfony integration